OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 # Variability4TOSCA Specification 1.0 Release Candidate

-This document specifies _Variability4TOSCA_ which extends [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank} with conditional elements.
+This document specifies Variability4TOSCA which extends [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank} with conditional elements.
 In the following, we discuss the differences.
 The specification is under active development and is not backwards compatible with any previous versions.

 ## Service Template Definition

-A _Service Template_ must have the _TOSCA Definitions Version_ `tosca_variability_1_0`.
+A Service Template must have the TOSCA Definitions Version `tosca_variability_1_0`.
-Such a _Service Template_ is also called _Variable Service Template_.
+Such a Service Template is also called Variable Service Template.

 | Keyname                   | Mandatory | Type   | Description                                                              |
 | ------------------------- | --------- | ------ |--------------------------------------------------------------------------|
 | tosca_definitions_version | yes       | String | The required TOSCA Definitions Version.
 Must be `tosca_variability_1_0`. |

-The version is expected to be set to `tosca_simple_1_3` when the _Service Template_ is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.
+The version is expected to be set to `tosca_simple_1_3` when the Service Template is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.

 ## Topology Template Definition

-A _Topology Template_ additionally contains a _Variability Definition_.
+A Topology Template additionally contains a Variability Definition.
-Such a _Topology Template_ is also called _Variable Topology Template_.
+Such a Topology Template is also called Variable Topology Template.

 | Keyname     | Mandatory | Type                  | Description                                                                                 |
 | ----------- | --------- | --------------------- |---------------------------------------------------------------------------------------------|